blog-neas/INAr/README.md

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

-Care to fix bugs or implement new functionality for INAr?
+Care to fix bugs or implement new functionality for `INAr`?
 Awesome! 👏 Have a look at the [issue list][issues] and leave a comment on the things you want to work on.
-See also the Roadmap section above.

 ### Improve the documentation 📖